jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

   - /about.html
 ---

+I'm expanding into **AI**, with a focus on **large language models** and **AI for mathematics**.

-I'm expanding into AI.
-I previously worked in probability theory.
+I previously worked on **SLE (Schramm–Loewner Evolution)**, a branch of probability theory.

+During my Ph.D., I developed a theory for **multiple SLE($\kappa$) systems** —an important class of random multi-curve systems—and analyzed their deterministic limits in both the chordal and radial cases.

+SLE is a class of random curves that describe phase boundaries in two-dimensional critical statistical mechanics systems.
+For background, see the [Introductory Slides on SLE by Fields Medalist Stanislav Smirnov](https://www.unige.ch/~smirnov/slides/index.html)

 Education
 ======